briot/Ada-promises/README.md

      Also, we should have a way of preventing the reuse of the same access for multiple callbacks (`Chains` already does this via its `Is_Registered` function, but this is not the case for `Promises`)

+     One way to limit this is by taking subprogram access instead of tagged types.
+The latter are still useful when additional data needs to be passed though (simulates lamda functions for instance).

+   - Add more use cases
+     Show how to use tasks along with promises.
+        (Should actually make promises task safe first) Show how to use promises in a gtk+ context